 - 1. Minimum 21 years of age - 2.
 U.S. Citizenship or Legal Resident of the U.S. - 3.
-B.A. or better, is preferred or completion of or pursuing certification that qualifies them for their desired position at their school, (e.g., early childhood)-documentation required - 4. or High School/GED equivalency with proof of completion of at least six (6) credit hours, or 225 clock hours, that are applicable towards a degree or certificate offered by the postsecondary institution - 5. or Completion of a State process approved by the U.S. Secretary of Education-documentation required - 6.
+B.A. or better, is preferred or has met the requirements for employment at the school at which the student is employed.
+May include completion of or pursuing certification that qualifies them for their desired position at their school, (e.g., early childhood)-documentation required - 4.
+Or High School/GED equivalency with proof of completion of at least six (6) credit hours, or 225 clock hours, that are applicable towards a degree or certificate offered by the postsecondary institution - 5.
+Or Completion of a State process approved by the U.S. Secretary of Education-documentation required - 6.
 No enrollment agreement may be signed prior to the applicant's demonstration of the aptitude to successfully complete the program as stated above - 7.
 Applicants must be able to integrate the Waldorf approach to education within their classrooms throughout the school year, therefore, the candidate must be in one of the following situations: - a.
 Full-charge teacher in a Waldorf public or private school with his/her own class - b.
 Full-charge teacher in a non-Waldorf school that will allow integration of Waldorf approaches in his/her classroom - c.
 An assistant in a class under the supervision of an experienced teacher who will allow the assistant to take-charge of the class to fulfill the Internship Requirements of 62 hours per semester (fall & spring) in the classroom with some opportunities to teach the class

 The internship is done in the candidate's own classroom, therefore an On-Site Supervisor must be available to oversee the candidate during two (2) school years.
 A Memorandum of Understanding (MOU) with the school's director is signed and the terms agreed upon to facilitate this internship.
 This MOU process is facilitated by the GRADALIS Executive Director or her designee.
-GRADALIS Field Mentor visits occur 2 times per year for a 2-hour observation followed by a 2-hour mentoring session to fulfill the requirements of the Field Work course over the course of the training.
+GRADALIS Field Mentor visits occur 2 times per year for a 2-hour observation followed by a 2-hour mentoring session to fulfill the requirements of the Field Work course over the course of the training. - d.
+Agreement to complete an externship under the oversight of an approved Waldorf teacher to complete the 200 hours during the 2 school years of the training prior to graduation and receipt of the Waldorf Certificate of Completion